Ways to Convert Lawn Into Gardening Space

 I have often used the lasagna method to convert lawn to gardening space.
 It’s not the fastest method, but it’s probably the easiest way if you’re not in a hurry.
 The lasagna method consists of layering cardboard with grass clippings and shredded leaves over any grassy area that you want to kill.

-The idea is the cardboard, leaves and grass clippings smoother the existing lawn, and then break down into organic material and serve to fortify the soil.
+The idea is the cardboard, leaves and grass clippings smother the existing lawn, and then break down into organic material and serve to fortify the soil.
 The lasagna gardening method is also sometimes referred to as sheet mulching.
 Thick layers of newspaper work too, but paper breaks down quicker than cardboard, so you may have some breakthrough grasses and weeds.

 It takes several weeks for this method to sufficiently kill off grass and weeds and sometimes you will still have weeds popping through to contend with.
 Fall or is the best time of year to start the process of killing off grass lawns.
 The area can be left over the winter.
 The following growing season your area is almost ready for planting.
 This can also be done in late winter or early spring if you live in an area that doesn’t have a lot of snow cover.